 I have rosacea.
 As a pharmacist, I have endlessly researched what works and what doesn't work.
 Don't spend your money on books that claim to have a cure...I'll share what I've learned for free.

-Hi, my name is Stacy.
-I have had the typical redness and bumpiness since college, but I didn’t know I had it then.
+I had the typical redness and bumpiness on my chin and along my nose and between my brows starting in college, but I didn’t know I had it then.
 My dermatologist at the time called it “perioral dermatitis” and prescribed topical antibiotics like erythromycin for it.
 That worked great, and whenever it came back, I used the antibiotics again.

 Ten years later when I complained to a co-worker about a little pimple outbreak on my chin, she said, "Maybe it's rosacea."
 The horror!
 I said, very quickly, “No, I don't--I have perioral dermatitis.”
-In my mind, my coworker might as well have said I had cancer.
-At that time, I was a lot young and a lot more vain than I am now, which is why I over-reacted to what she said.
+In my mind, my coworker might as well have said I had cancer!

 All my dermatologists along the way just nodded when I said I had “perioral dermatitis.”
 They kept prescribing the topical antibiotics for me.
+One told me to stop using fluoride toothpaste, another said to stop using all makeup but another one said makeup didn't matter at all.
 Then finally one of them let me in on the secret--perioral dermatitis was just another name for rosacea.
 I almost cried.
 I had an incurable skin condition?
 No!!

 Welcome to my website!
 I hope you learn something useful.
 Feel free to contact me with what works for you, too.